If energy needs to be saved, there are good ways to do it.

 There are many more reasons why a ban in Canada, Northern Europe and similar regions is wrong, http://ceolas.net/#li11x

-These sort of "energy guzzling heat wasting" statements are of course also intended to show incandescents as a useless wasteful lighting choice.
+These sort of "energy guzzling heat wasting" statements are of course intended to show incandescents as a useless wasteful lighting choice.

-Not only is the light quality of incandescents arguably better,
+Not only is the light quality of incandescents arguably better, and at least offers an alternative consumer choice,

-It is much easier and cheaper to construct a bright incandescent light bulb than a bright CFL or LED bulb:
+but "efficiency" is as mentioned not just about "energy efficiency": It is much easier and cheaper to construct a bright incandescent light bulb than a bright CFL or LED bulb.

 Thus the irony of the early ban on bright 100 Watt light bulbs